Charles Wiener Appointed President of Johns Hopkins Medicine International

 Seasoned professor and clinician will lead the continued global expansion of Johns Hopkins Medicine

-Dr. Wiener previously held the role of JHI’s vice president of academic affairs and vice president of Asia operations, leading multiple global projects at JHI, including strategic planning, oversight of educational infrastructure planning and medical training.
+Dr. Wiener previously held the role of JHMI’s vice president of academic affairs and vice president of Asia operations, leading multiple global projects at JHMI, including strategic planning, oversight of educational infrastructure planning and medical training.
 He is a highly respected leader, clinician and award-winning educator.

 His impressive 27-year tenure with Johns Hopkins Medicine includes serving as chair of the committee that created the school of medicine’s “Genes to Society” curriculum, and as director emeritus of the Osler Internal Medicine Training Program, the first U.S. medical residency program.

 He will assume his new role Jan.
-1, 2019, following the retirement of Pamela Paulk, who served as JHI’s president since 2015.
+1, 2019, following the retirement of Pamela Paulk, who served as JHMI’s president since 2015.

 “Johns Hopkins Medicine touches the lives of patients and families from nearly every country in the world, directly or indirectly,” says Kevin W. Sowers, M.S.N., R.N., F.A.A.N., president of the Johns Hopkins Health System and executive vice president for Johns Hopkins Medicine.
 “We are certain Dr. Charles Wiener will forge a strategic path forward to ensure Johns Hopkins Medicine International continues to provide the best possible experience for its patients and families, and to build sustainable programs to improve health and health care overseas.”